The spectrum of Dirichlet-to-Neumann maps for radial conductivities: The Born approximation at the origin: singularity and resonances

+The main objective in this section is to refine these results when $V$ arises from a conductivity, in order to prove \Cref{p:Vb_space}.
+The important formula \eqref{e:A_to_VB} which connects the Born approximation $\vb$ to the $A$-amplitude of the potential $Q_V$ will allow us to extract precise information on the singularities of $\vb$ at $0$ from certain asymptotic properties of $A_{Q_V}$.

-This means that the $A$-amplitude of $Q_V$ determines the Born approximation of the potential $V$. \begin{remark} The work of Remling \cite{Remling03} implies that not all locally integrable functions can be $A$-amplitudes of Schrödinger operators.
+\begin{remark} The work of Remling \cite{Remling03} implies that not all locally integrable functions can be $A$-amplitudes of Schrödinger operators.
 This implies, together with identities \eqref{e:from_comp} and \eqref{e:A_to_VB}, that non-trivial necessary conditions are required to characterize the subset of $L^1_\rad(\IB^d;\R)$ formed by the Born approximations $\gb$ corresponding to conductivities in $W^{2,p}_\rad(\IB^d)$.
-This means that \Cref{mt:conductivity} provides a partial, but not total, characterization of the set of rotation-invariant DtN maps. \end{remark} The important formula \eqref{e:A_to_VB} which connects the Born approximation $\vb$ to the $A$-amplitude of the potential $Q_V$ will allow us to extract precise information on the singularities of $\vb$ at $0$ from certain asymptotic properties of $A_{Q_V}$.
+This means that \Cref{mt:conductivity} provides a partial, but not total, characterization of the set of rotation-invariant DtN maps. \end{remark}